iclr-blogposts/2023/_posts/2022-12-01-distill-example.md

 ---
 layout: distill
-title: a distill-style blog post
+title: Sample Blog Post
+description: Your blog post's abstract.
-description: an example of a distill-style blog post and main elements
+  This is an example of a distill-style blog post and the main elements it supports.
 date: 2022-12-01
 htmlwidgets: true

+# Anonymize when submitting
+# authors:
+#   - name: Anonymous

 authors:
   - name: Albert Einstein